WE ARE THE 39TH LARGEST BOTTLED WATER MARKET

 “While in the North, bottled water is usually perceived as a tastier and healthier product than tap water and is more of a luxury than a necessity, in the South bottled water sales are mainly driven by the lack of potable water supplies. by public authorities”, concludes the document.

-Another of the conclusions concerns the pollution resulting from plastic bottles, pointing out that “the world currently generates around 600 billion plastic bottles of garbage, which are not recycled but placed in landfills or simply in the trash”, despite the increase of social awareness about this type of pollution.
+Another of the conclusions concerns the pollution resulting from plastic bottles, pointing out that “the world currently generates around 600 billion plastic bottles of garbage, which are not recycled but placed in landfills or simply in the trash”, despite the increase of social awareness regarding this type of pollution.

 In addition, the document concludes, “there are estimates that point out that less than half of what the world pays every year for bottled water would be enough to guarantee drinking water from the tap for hundreds of millions of people, for years”.